-Depending on the food, feed, feed or agricultural product, different ministries are in charge of overseeing approved quality and sanitary and phytosanitary (SPS) measures at the border (air, land, and water), including sampling and testing.
+Depending on the food, feed, or agricultural product, different ministries oversee quality and sanitary and phytosanitary (SPS) measures at the border (air, land, and water), including sampling and testing.
 For example, the Ministry of Commerce ensures that imported processed foods and feed (excludes processed fish and seafood products which is under the jurisdiction of the Ministry of Fisheries) meet Senegalese food safety standards.
-The Ministry of Livestock and Animal Production oversees meat and poultry products, live animals, feed products, and milk and dairy products, and the Ministry of Agriculture and Rural Development controls live plants and seeds, media, and bulk commodities such as wheat.
+The Ministry of Livestock and Animal Production oversees meat and poultry, live animals, feed products, and milk and dairy products, and the Ministry of Agriculture and Rural Development controls live plants and seeds, media, and bulk commodities such as wheat.
 The Ministry of Fisheries and Maritime Affairs has jurisdiction over fish and seafood products.

 In November 2017, the Ministry of Health led the development of the National Food Safety Strategy (NFSS) that aims to strengthen Senegal's food safety system by preventing and reducing foodborne diseases by 2035.
 In 2019, the Government of Senegal approved the NFSS and the national security emergency response plan for food sanitation (PNRUSSA).
 The NFSS focuses on risk assessment, risk management, and risk communication, and suggests the formation of a centralized food safety authority.
 It also focuses on various sectors such as rice, fruits and vegetables, foods of animal origin (poultry meat, milk and dairy products, and red meat), and refined vegetable oil.
-The PNRUSSA is an intervention plan to document and plan the actions to be carried out in an emergency situation of food safety.
+The PNRUSSA is an intervention plan to document and plan the actions to be carried out in a food safety emergency.
 It provides coordinated and timely responses to limit the risk of the spread of food-borne illnesses and protect the health of consumers.